 - Check and repeat.
 After soaking, check the fabric to make sure the stain is gone.
 If necessary, repeat the steps above to make sure that all of the stain is removed.
 It's an idea to let the clothing air-dry to make sure there's no ghostly yellow residue when the fabric is dry.

 - Wash, Check, and Dry: Apply your favorite stain remover, if desired, then wash the clothing according to its care instructions.
-Check the stained area again after washing to make sure there is no egg stain left before drying it in the dryer.
+Recheck the stained area after washing to make sure there is no egg stain left before drying it in the dryer.
 Alternatively, you can let the garment air-dry again to confirm that there is no residue.
 The egg will darken with age and reappear if it isn't completely removed.

 Tips for Removing Egg Stains